Akarsh-Velan/Random-Password-Generator/README.md

  ∙ Password generated as combination of letters(including capital) & numbers.

- ∙ Characters in the password can be removed entiresly or replaced with a user prefered character.
+ ∙ Characters in the password can be removed entirely or replaced with a user prefered character.